wjkaufman/bequester/log.md

 # Log

+### 2019-02-06

+Picking it up, working on the database right now...
+Might look into formatting/angular stuff later, like views (so I can look at people too!).

 ### 2019-02-03

 Against my better judgement, I'm going to try to get sqlite3 to work now.
 Wish me luck... (it's 21:19 and I'm in bed with the lights off, but I can't stop thinking about the app working...)